Codecademy/docs/content/python/concepts/threading/threading.md

 def run_threads():
   threads = []

   for thread_index in range(5):
     individual_thread = threading.Thread(target=slow_function, args=(thread_index,))
     threads.append(individual_thread)
     individual_thread.start()

   # at this point threads are running independently from the main flow of application and each other
+  print("Main flow of application")

+  # This ensures that all threads finish before the main flow of application continues
-  print("Main flow of application") for individual_thread in threads:
+  for individual_thread in threads:
     individual_thread.join()
-  # joining threads insures that all threads finished their task before moving further in the main flow of application

   print("All threads are done")

 run_threads()